I/ITSEC 2023 in Orlando, Fla.

-The Program Executive Office Simulation, Training and Instrumentation (PEO STRI) is representing the U.S. Army as the lead military service at the Interservice/Industry Training, Simulation and Education Conference (I/ITSEC) in Orlando, Fla., Nov.
-27 – Dec.
-1. I/ITSEC is the world's largest modeling and simulation event, and brings together stakeholders from industry, academia, government, and all military service branches.
+Gen. Gary M. Brito, commanding general, U. S. Army Training and Doctrine Command, examines the features of the Reconfigurable Virtual Collective Trainer – Ground (RVCT-G) for the Army’s Bradley Fighting Vehicle during the Interservice/Industry Training, Simulation and Education Conference (I/ITSEC) in Orlando, Fla., Nov.
+28. The Program Executive Office Simulation, Training and Instrumentation (PEO STRI) is representing the U.S. Army as the lead military service at I/ITSEC this year.
+Taking place Nov.
+27 to Dec.
+1, I/ITSEC is the world's largest modeling and simulation event, and brings together stakeholders from industry, academia, government, and all military service branches.
 PEO STRI personnel are demonstrating the latest modeling and simulation technology to increase military readiness and help build the Army of 2030 and design and plan for the Army of 2040 and beyond.
-(U.S. Army photo by Donnie W. Ryan)
+(U.S. Army photo by Ariana Aubuchon)

 |Date Taken: